lycantropos/hypothesis_sqlalchemy/README.rst

 Release
 ~~~~~~~
-Download and install the latest stable version
+Download and install the latest stable version from ``PyPI`` repository

 .. code-block:: bash